About Domesday Rescue

 Many players - not just the Domesday ones - have developed problems with the disc tray mechanism or the laser assembly or one thing and another and the discs themselves are susceptible to warping, splitting and cracking.
 Some would say Laservision was never the most durable technology in the first place.

-So where does this leave us on the 20th anniversary of Domesday?
+So where does this leave us over 30 years on?

-The Domesday Project had remained largely forgotten for most of the intervening two decades, until somebody came along and held it up as the prime example of "digital obsolescence".
+The Domesday Project had remained largely forgotten for most of the first two decades, until somebody came along and held it up as the prime example of "digital obsolescence".

 What's obsolescence anyway?
 Count up the number of people still using a BBC computer launched in 1986 and people still using an IBM-compatible PC launched in 1986 - or even 1996 - and I know who's going to win!